izhidov/airboard/README.md

 The initial application will be developed during [Oklathon 2024](https://techlahoma.github.io/oklathon/).

-We will follow a pragamtic approach and get MVP out as soon as possible.
+We will follow a pragmatic approach and get MVP out as soon as possible.